-The dentist will first prepare the tooth to the right shape for the crown.
-This composes of clearing away a layer of the outer surface and at the same time leaving a strong inner core.
+The dentist will first prepare the tooth to the proper shape for the crown, which involves removing a layer of the outer surface while simultaneously leaving a solid inner core.
 Take note that the amount of tooth extracted will be the same as the crown's thickness.

 Next, the dentist will put a temporary crown on the tooth.
-The temporary crown protects the tooth until the final crown is ready.
-Don't worry if it doesn't look completely natural; the temporary crown might have a slightly different color and shape than the final crown.
+The temporary protects the tooth until the final one is ready.
+The temporary could be slightly different in color and shape from the permanent crown, so don't worry if it doesn't look completely natural.

-The dentist will then pull out the temporary crown and securely place the final crown on your next dental appointment.
-He or she will thoroughly check to ensure that the height comes with the right bite, color, shape, and fit.
-If it perfectly fits you, he or she will cement the crown into place.
+The dentist will then pull out the temporary and securely place the final crown on your next dental appointment.
+They will thoroughly check to ensure that the height comes with the proper bite, color, shape, and fit.
+If it perfectly fits you, they will cement the crown into place.

 Remember to keep your new crown clean, just like your natural teeth.
-While the cap itself won't decay, the decay can still emerge where the crown's edge links to the tooth.
-Brush at least twice a day using fluoride-based toothpaste, floss regularly, and rinse with a fluoride-containing mouthwash.
+While the cap itself won't decay, the decay can still emerge where the crown's edge connects to the tooth.
+Brush at least twice daily using fluoride-based toothpaste, floss regularly, and rinse with a fluoride-containing mouthwash.
 These habits will help avert periodontal problems and tooth decay.
-Maintaining a well-balanced diet with restrictions to hard foods is also recommended.
+Maintaining a well-balanced diet with restrictions on hard foods is also recommended.

-Mannerisms such as finger-biting and teeth-grinding should also be avoided as these considerably accelerate crown wear-and-tear.
-If teeth-grinding or clenching is an unpreventable habit, the dentist may recommend using a mouth guard during night time.
+Avoiding mannerisms such as finger-biting and teeth-grinding would be best as these considerably accelerate crown wear-and-tear.
+If teeth-grinding or clenching is an unpreventable habit, the dentist may recommend using a mouth guard at night.

 How Long Do Crowns Last?